snabith/snabith.github.io/_posts/2023-04-22-quick_version.md

 ---
-title: A quick referesher of the homelab
+title: A quick refresher of the homelab
-categories: [homelab]
+categories: [Homelab]
-tags: [homelab, domain, dns, dnscat2] # TAG names should always be lowercase
+tags: [homelab, dns, dnscat2] # TAG names should always be lowercase
 img_path: /assets/img/homelab
 ---